jcrozum/biobalm/README.md

 To learn more about how biobalm functions, API documentation is available [online](https://jcrozum.github.io/biobalm/).
 You can also explore the analysis artefact mentioned above for more in-depth examples of biobalm usage.

+Usage examples are also available in the `example` directory.
+First, a simple usage example is provided in Jupyter notebook `example/tutorial.ipynb`.
+You can also run `python3 example/attractors.py PATH_TO_NETWORK` to compute all attractor seeds of a Boolean network.
+This scripts demonstrates basic configuration options for the attractor detection process (limits the succession diagram size and shows how to deal with succession diagrams that exceed this node limit).